johnwax/pyback/README.md

 pyinstaller will encrease the detection rate. use this version only:
 `pip install pyinstaller==3.1.1`

+to use upload functionality you should put the target file in the same directory as the listener.py file

 backdoor doesnt auto-activate the persistence module for better evation chance, if you want to change that simply uncomment
 the self.persistance() line in backdoor file.